joelbirchler/label-watcher/README.md

 Run `make` to build both binaries and generate self-signed certs for TLS.
 There are individual targets for testing (`make test`), running (`make cli-run` and `make server-run`), and creating certs (`make cert`).

-Lwserver accepts a few flags.
+Lwserver accepts a few optional flags.
 Run `./lwserver -h` after building to see them.

 ## Connecting to Kubernetes